Baked Chickpea Curry Burgers

 1. Preheat oven to 400F.

-2. Combine chickpeas with hot sauce and vinegar/lemon juice and coat evenly.
-Add in the nutritional yeast and spice, combine well.
+2. Combine chickpeas with hot sauce and coat evenly.
+Add in the nutritional yeast and spices, combine well.

 3. Line a baking sheet with parchment paper.
 Spread out the chickpeas evenly, patting them down.